Overall Score 6 Represents average audio ecosystem compatibility score.

 both devices can produce equal bass

-The JLab Go Air Pop's highest frequency is at 20,000Hz, high-frequency response shows how well a particular audio device produces high recognizable frequencies and if it makes any adjustments to the signal on its way through.
+The JLab Go Air Pop's highest frequency is at 20,000Hz, high-frequency response tells how well a particular audio device produces high audible frequencies and if it makes any adjustments to the signal on its way through.

-Jabra Elite 5's highest frequency is at 20,000Hz, this means that
+Jabra Elite 5's highest frequency is at 20,000Hz, this implies that

-SPL, is the pressure level of sound, in decibels, dB, JLab Go Air Pop's measurement is 103dB/mW.
+The sound pressure level, is the level of pressure of sound, measured in decibels, dB, JLab Go Air Pop's measurement is 103dB/mW.
 Devices with a higher sound pressure level are generally louder when supplied with any given audio source.

-The JLab Go Air Pop's battery life is 8 hours, these last longer than 5 hours of listening which is considered average before recharge.
-A device's battery life is given by the manufacturer, and with longer battery life, you get to use it for longer and requires fewer chargings.
+JLab Go Air Pop's battery life is 8 hours, these last longer than 5 hours of listening which is considered average before recharge.
+A device's battery life is usually given by the manufacturer, and with longer battery life, you get to use it for longer and have to charge the device less often.

 Jabra Elite 5's battery life is